-Usually meeting once a month for an hour, the spiritual director is a fellow listener.
+As a one-on-one practice, a directee usually meets a director once a month for an hour.
 The focus of each session is the directee’s experience of the Spirit in all aspects of their life–even in areas that might not, on initial reflection, have much to do with the Spirit at all.

 The Christian tradition of spiritual direction dates back to the desert mothers and fathers of the 3rd and 4th centuries.
 These wise ones lived lives of solitude and received may visitors who sought insight about faithful living in the midst of Empire.